 Which Immunization Shots Do Four-Month-Olds Get?

-According to the Advisory Committee on Immunization Practices (ACIP) and approved by the US Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP), and American Academy of Family Physicians (AAFP), second dose of the following vaccines are included in the immunization schedule of a four-month-old baby (1).
+According to the Advisory Committee on Immunization Practices (ACIP) and approved by the US Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics (AAP), and American Academy of Family Physicians (AAFP), a second dose of the following vaccines are included in the immunization schedule of a four-month-old baby (1).

 1. DTaP vaccine